ZhouXiaoyuuuu/Trump_presidential_speech_corpus/README.md

 &bull; Tokens: Individual words or text units after preprocessing.
 &bull; Lemmas: Base or normalized forms of words after preprocessing.
 &bull; Parts-of-speech: Part-of-speech tags indicating the grammatical category of each word after preprocessing.
-&bull;President: The name of the president.
+&bull; President: The name of the president.
 &bull; Date: The date of the speech.
 &bull; Summary: A summary of the speech.
-&bull;Link: The link to the speech.
+&bull; Link: The link to the speech.
 ### Quality Check
 1. The staff at the Miller Center ensure the accuracy of the corpus by refraining from making any adjustments to the transcriptions of presidential speeches during the process of converting audio materials into written documents.
 2. Data cleaning and preprocessing are undertaken to elevate the accuracy and quality of the data.
 3. The decision to include presidential speeches in the corpus is made by the editors at the Miller Center.
 The criteria for inclusion may be subjective and influenced by the biases of individual.
 Additionally, it's acknowledged that the corpus may not be exhaustive.
-### Columns of CSV File with Annotations
+## Files
-&bull; Filename: The name of each speech delivered by Trump.
+&bull; Individual text files (.txt): Each speech generates a separate text file.
+The filename format is Trump_speech_i_Title.txt, where "i" is the speech number, and "Title" is the speech title.
+Each text file contains the original text of the corresponding speech.
-&bull; Title: The title of each speech in the text files.
+&bull; CSV file (Trump_presidential_speeches.csv): Contains aggregated data for all speeches.
+Each row represents a speech, providing detailed information, preprocessed text, and annotation details.
-&bull;
+&bull; Codes (Jupyter Notebook): Trump_presidential_speeches.ipynb documents the process of collecting, cleaning, and annotating Trump's speeches, along with creating CSV and individual text files.